-This document how to manage permissions for files, forms, and folders, including options o how to configure, view, and apply for permissions.
+This document describes how to manage permissions for docs and sheets, including options on how to configure, view, and apply for permissions.

 I. Default Permission Settings

-The default permissions for new fileare set by the administrator.
-Contact the administrator any questions.
+The default permissions for newly created files are set by the administrator.
+Contact the administrator for any questions.

 2. Configuring Default Access Permissions